Magic Conch

 Conflict Resolution

-Magic Conch applies restorative justice principles by emphasizing participant consent and guiding users to focus on solutions rather than assigning blame.
+Magic Conch emphasizes participant consent and guides users to focus on solutions rather than assigning blame.
 Through reflection, interactive activities, and structured sessions, it encourages users to look inward and discover answers for themselves, fostering thoughtful and constructive engagement.

 A visual tool that maps possible situations to guide better decisions.